sebagorol/NJT-SS/README.md

       keyring.set_password("network", "password", "YOUR_PASSWORD")
       keyring.set_password("network", "enable_pass", "YOUR_PASSWORD")
    ```
-   SAVE!!!
 9. Run the script so your Credentials are saved the keyring.
    ```script
       python password_encrypt.py
    ```

 10. Now we will convert the PATH with the correct format using the PATH_CONVERTER.py.
+SAVE!!!

     In PowerShell use this Command to edit the IPs
    ```script
        notepad PATH_CONVERTER.py
    ```
-SAVE!!!
 11. Insert PATH from Earlier in the highlighed AREA shown in the picture.

 ![image](https://github.com/user-attachments/assets/46ce1481-256f-4f73-957d-5a7dc6347852)